 What Happens When You Miss a Payment?

-To learn more about the consequences of not paying for your rented merchandise, we contacted Aaron’s customer support.
-Typically, if you miss a payment, Aaron’s will try to get in touch with you right away to see what’s going on.
-If they cannot contact you directly, they’ll call your references to try and get a hold of you.
-According to the customer service representative, whether or not you get a second or third chance to pay for your merchandise is up to the manager of the store you rented from.
-Some managers may be forgiving and provide extensions for repayment, whereas others may ask you to return the merchandise the first time you miss a payment.
+To find out more about the consequences of not paying for your rented merchandise, we contacted Aaron’s customer support.
+Typically, if you miss a payment, Aaron’s will try to get in touch with you right away.
+If they cannot contact you directly, they’ll call your references to try to reach you.
+Whether or not you get a second or third chance to pay for your merchandise is up to the manager of the store you rented from.

 What Are the Legal Consequences of Failing to Pay at Aaron’s?

 After calling you and your references, if Aaron’s is unable to get in touch with you it can sell your debt to a debt collection agency.
 The collection agency can attempt to take you to court, and can, in some cases, have you arrested if you fail to meet a court date or make a court-ordered payment.

 Current laws state that you cannot go to jail for failing to pay a civil debt (e.g., credit card debt, loans, an unpaid rental from Aaron’s), but companies can use the loophole of court-ordered payments, having you arrested for contempt of court rather than directly prosecuting you for failing to pay a debt.
 Another loophole rent-to-own companies have used is theft-of-service laws, which have been used to charge customers with theft for failing to make payments.